celestiaorg/CIPs/cips/cip-shwap_protocol.md

 ### Protobuf Serialization

-Protobuf is used t serialize [share containers](#share-containers).
+Protobuf is recommended used to serialize [share containers](#share-containers).
 It is a widely adopted serialization format and is used within Celestia's protocols.
 This was quite an obvious choice for consistency reasons, even though we could choose other more efficient and advanced formats like Cap'n Proto.

+### Constant-size Identifier Serialization

+Share identifiers should be of a constant size according to the spec.
+This is needed to support [Bitswap composition](#bitswap), which has an implementation level limitation that enforces constant size identifiers.
+Ideally, this should be avoided as Shwap aims to be protocol agnostic, and future iterations of Shwap may introduce dynamically sized identifiers if constant ever becomes problematic.

 ### Sampling and Reconstruction